 Navigating Compliance and Challenges in Nursing Homes

 Compliance with the NHRA is monitored by the Centers for Medicare & Medicaid Services (CMS) and state agencies.
 Facilities failing to meet the Act’s standards face consequences such as fines, management changes, and even denial of federal funding.
-According to AARP, despite these regulations, challenges persist, particularly concerning staffing shortages and infection control.
+According to AARP and new reporting from AARP, despite these regulations, challenges persist, particularly concerning longstanding staffing shortages and inadequate oversight, which have been linked to neglect and preventable deaths.

 Case studies reveal instances where non-compliance has led to significant penalties, highlighting the ongoing need for rigorous oversight.
 Yet, even with enforcement, maintaining sufficient staffing levels and ensuring effective infection control remain critical challenges.
 The surge of COVID-19 exposed vulnerabilities within nursing homes, emphasizing the need for continuous diligence and adaptation.